Joshua Gonzalez Charged In Road Rage Killing Of 10-Year-Old Girl

 — 12 News (@12News) April 4, 2019

-On Friday, Phoenix police announced that Gonzalez had been booked on one count of first-degree murder and three counts of aggravated assault in connection with the murder.
+On Friday, Phoenix police announced that Gonzalez had been booked on one count of first-degree murder and three counts of aggravated assault.
 Phoenix Police Sgt.
 Vince Lewis said in a news conference that Gonzalez had an “extensive” criminal history, but did not elaborate.

 Back in the Brown family’s neighborhood, friends remember Summerbell as a bright, outspoken young lady who loved dancing, gymnastics and was on the honor roll at Holdeman Elementary School.
 Neighbor Rosanna Castro tells The Arizona Republic that she hopes she can organize a vigil in the neighborhood, and perhaps raise some money for the family.